 - Yellow/amber for facial redness

 Unfortunately for me, my skin dislikes compliance.
 I call areas like my ankle an ‘active spot.’
 They’re unique because I only have one active spot at a time, but I have had one active spot since I was 18.
-Right now I have a spot on the top of my left hand.
+I turned 35 in 2019, so I’ve been dealing with this for a while.

-What is that?
-I have adult eczema and keratosis pilaris (KP), plus I’m allergic to nickel (often found in cheap jewelry, blue jean rivets, zippers, etc).
-These disorders come together in undocumented ways and present in odd locations.
-But despite my unique conditions, doctors always give me the same prescriptions (topical steroids and retinoids, or recommend tanning).
+A. I have adult eczema and keratosis pilaris (KP), plus I’m allergic to nickel (often found in cheap jewelry, blue jean rivets, zippers, etc).
+These two disorders come together in undocumented ways and present in odd locations.
+But despite my unique conditions, doctors always give me the same prescriptions; topical steroids and retinoids, or recommend tanning.
 I was tired of needing medications, so I searched for alternatives and found LED light therapy.

 I’ve made you a list for further reading if I’ve piqued your interest: